 Although you may have the ambition to change your style, you’ll need to get specific about how you’re going to make it happen.
 Try and plan out your new wardrobe with in-depth lists on the type of clothing you’d like to wear and how much you’re willing to spend on each item.
 By making this pledge to yourself, you’re far more likely to stick to your plan of action, rather than brushing the idea under the carpet.

 Building your personal style should incorporate aspects of your personality and interests to make it work well for you long-term.
 Are you a fan of styles from the past and prefer tailored garments?
-Or perhaps you wish to play on your fun personality and wear bold colors and printed t-shirts – it’s all about making your style exclusive to you and more importantly, allowing you to feel comfortable in the clothing you wear.
+Or perhaps you wish to play on your fun personality and wear bold colours and printed t-shirts – it’s all about making your style exclusive to you and more importantly, allowing you to feel comfortable in the clothing you wear.

 2. Find your fit